Feyerabend/vm/README.md

 The main point of the technique can be described as:[^5]

 [^5]: In main translated excerpt from the Swedish journal *Modern elektronik*, no. 8, 1981.
 Ideas and facts by Hans Beckman, Johan Finnved, ed.
 Gunnar Christernin.
+In this exact part they mention examples of floating point calculation, and compilers should be able to use this technique.

 1. the interpreter is called, with a list of instructions as argument
 2. the interpreter takes an instruction from the incoming list,